Free or paid SSL certificates? Which one is best for your website?

 What Is An SSL certificate

-In layman’s term, an SSL certified website ensures, both server and browser information remains safe.
-Now how does that happen?
+In layman’s terms, an SSL-certified website ensures that both server and browser information remains safe.
+Now, how does that happen?
 Basically, SSL certificates are data files.
 These small data files digitally bind a key to the website’s information.
 When it is installed on a server, it automatically generates a padlock between the server and the browser.
-This padlock and “https” protocols make sure the connection between a server and browser is encrypted.
+This padlock and “https” protocols make sure the connection between a server and a browser is encrypted.
 It also verifies the authenticity of a website.
 These data files contain the website’s public key, information, and other details.

 • Name of the domain to which certificate was issued